mfreiholz/persistent_login/README.md

 # Persistent Login (Roundcube)
 Provides a "Keep me logged in" aka "Remember Me" functionality for [Roundcube][roundcube].
+This version is a fork from https://github.com/mfreiholz/persistent_login and changed in that way, that the checkbox is moved before the submit button.
+Additionally, the login screen is a little bit more modern.

 ![Login with Larry Skin](docs/login_larry.png)